Monday-Friday8:00 a.m. -5:30 p.m.

 The Jefferson County Sheriff's Office is one of five local law enforcement agencies contributing personnel and manpower to the West Metro Drug Task Force.
 The group was formed in 1992 as an intergovernmental team to investigate and prosecute individuals and groups involved in illegal-drugs trafficking and associated criminal enterprises.
 The task force was designed to reduce the amount of illegal drugs available in the community by sanctioning those who provide the drugs.

-The criminalistics unit is responsible for crime scene response and processing, polygraph tests, forensic photography, latent print comparison, questioned documents, controlled-substance analysis and clandestine drug laboratory analysis.
+The Jefferson County Regional Crime Laboratory is responsible for crime scene response and processing, polygraph tests, forensic photography, latent print comparison, questioned documents, controlled-substance analysis and clandestine drug laboratory analysis.
 The laboratory also provides training to the Jefferson County Sheriff's Office deputy and citizens' academies and the crime scene technician program.

 The Jefferson County Sheriff's Office evidence vault contains physical evidence relating to criminal cases in unincorporated Jefferson County.
 Evidence vault custodians ensure the integrity of all stored evidence and property, and they produce these items quickly and accurately for legal proceedings.